Zed Harold Fernandez

 Matthew Medrano

 Matthew completed the NIP BS Applied Physics program in 2019.
 For his undergraduate thesis he calculated the hydrodynamic properties of submersibles used for rapid underwater coral surveying by computational fluid dynamics.
+After graduation he pursued his ambition to work in the aerospace sector, becoming a satellite operations engineer and mission planner for the Philippine Space Agency.
 In his free time, he performs in gigs around Metro Manila with his band Pinkmen.
-He also enjoys freediving and exploring the different islands of the Philippines.

 Jade Dianne Mendoza